Tuwaiq-Academy-Training/JavaBootcamp-Methods/Calculator.md

 The program must accept two numbers and operation from the user

-Provide option to exit calculator program, if user wants to exit.
+Provide option to exit calculator program, if user wants to exit

+use methods